 There is a number of commodity exchanges exist in the world, but when we think about only for top 10 commodity exchanges in the world than we get some filtered data.
 Commodity futures exchanges serve a very important role in establishing global benchmark prices for crucial commodities.
 Such as crude oil, gold, copper, and coffee, etc. The traders and speculators can earn profits out the fluctuations in the price levels of these commodities.

 Traditionally the investors are indirectly participating in commodities through equity market mechanism.
-They Eldon participate in commodity as a separate asset class.
-The commodity exchanges offer an opportunity to medium and small-sized investors to actively engage in their new asset class.
+They seldom participate in commodity as a separate asset class.
+The commodity exchanges offer an opportunity to medium and small-sized investors to actively engage in this new asset class.

-A commodity exchange is a legal entity that formulas rule and regulations for trading the standardized commodity contracts and related investment products of the financial industry.
-It is also known as a physical market place which Such trading takes place.
+A commodity exchange is a legal entity that formulates rule and regulations for trading the standardized commodity contracts and related investment products of the financial industry.
+It is also known as a physical market place where such trading takes place.
 The two main commodity exchanges in US are the Chicago Mercantile Exchange (CME) group and New York Mercantile Exchange (NYMEX) which is also a part of CME.
-So CME group is the world’s leading and most diverse derivatives market place handling roughly about 3 billion contracts annually.
+So CME group is the world’s leading and most diverse derivative market place handling roughly about 3 billion contracts annually.

 Know more about: Basic of Commodity Market

-The major commodity exchanges can be listed here as under on the basis of their location continent-wise.
+The major commodity exchanges can be listed here as under on the basis of their continent wise location.

 - London Metal Exchange (LME) – Europe

 It is a future exchange with a large market for options in metals.
 It is considered as a world’s major market for non-ferrous metals.

 - Climax – Netherlands – Europe